ink19mag/staff-wiki/src/content/docs/editorial/photos.md

 author_email: rose@lacking.org
 last_update: '2021-03-11T02:14:07.000+00:00'
 ---
+This material is intended for _Ink 19_ staff.
+Not you?
+[Apply here](https://ink19.com/staff/join-us).

 Read below for some guidelines and hope for the future should your beautiful, high-res concert photos be sending you over the edge.
+If these guidelines don't help, [get in touch](mailto:editors@ink19.com)!

 ## Size and resolution